-- A dynamic programming (DP) based algorithm is proposed to obtain the optimal solution of the K-means clustering problem with scalar data. - A DP assisted approach with regularization (called DPR) and a DP assisted approach with quantization function (called DPQ) are proposed to compress normal DNN models.
-DPR trains a

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than ACM must be honored.
-Abstracting with credit is permitted.
-To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-Request permissions from permissions@acm.org.

-clustering-friendly network and then compresses it with weight clustering.
-DPQ trains the network with a formulation including quantization function and employs the DP based algorithm to obtain better clustering.
-They are then extended to DPR+ and DPQ+ approaches respectively, through collaborating with the state-of-the-art TRADES [29], for compressing robust DNNs.
+- A dynamic programming (DP) based algorithm is proposed to obtain the optimal solution of the K-means clustering problem with scalar data. - Two DP assisted quantization schemes (called DP-Nets) are proposed for DNN compression and acceleration.
+They are the DP assisted approach with regularization (called DPR) and the DP assisted approach with quantization function (called DPQ).
+DPR trains a clustering-friendly network and then compresses it with weight clustering.
+DPQ trains the network with a formulation including quantization function and employs the DP based algorithm to obtain better clustering. - The DP-Nets are then extended to schemes called DPR+ and DPQ+, through collaborating with the recently proposed TRADES (TRadeoff-inspired Adversarial DEfense via Surrogate-loss minimization) model [15], for compressing robust DNNs. - A technique based on DP-Nets for inference acceleration is presented and validated with experiments on FPGA.

-- Experiments on normal DNNs have shown the advantages of DPR and DPQ over other compression approaches like Deep K-Means [24] and LQ-Net [28].
+Experiments on normal DNNs have shown the advantages of DPR and DPQ over other compression approaches like Deep K-Means [19] and LQ-Net [9].
 For GoogLeNet on ImageNet dataset, DPQ results in a model which is 2.5X smaller and with 1% higher inference accuracy than that produced by Deep K-means.
 For ResNet-18, the models obtained with DPQ show 0.5% higher accuracy than those by LQ-Net with same compression ratio.
-Besides, up to 77X compression of Wide ResNet is achieved (with < 3% accuracy drop) by a combinatorial scheme including DPR, the pruning and Huffman coding techniques. - Experiments on robust DNNs have validated the effectiveness of the proposed DPR+ and DPQ+ approaches.
+Besides, up to 77X compression of Wide ResNet is achieved (with < 3% accuracy drop) by a combinatorial scheme including DPR, the pruning and Huffman coding techniques.
+Furthermore, experiments on robust DNNs have validated the effectiveness of the proposed DPR+ and DPQ+ approaches.
 With 2-bit quantization, DPR+ produces a compressed robust ResNet-18 model which exhibits less than 3% accuracy drop on both natural and adversarial examples.